MikeyBurkman/cecil/README.md

 ## Caveats
 - Doesn't want to work on Windows.
 If you're able to fix it, then by all means submit a pull request.
 - The first time you call a script, NPM will download all dependencies.
 I can't figure out how to silence it, so you'll see the output from NPM.
-- Though it backs up any pre-existing node_modules folder, if the Node process is killed while running, the backup won't be restored.
-In that case, you can retrieve the backup from in the `.cache/` folder in the Cecil install folder.
+- Cecil will back up any pre-existing node_modules folder, and try its best to restore that at the end of every run.
+However, In the case that the backup restore fails, you can retrieve the backup from in the `.cache/` folder in the Cecil install folder.
+It'll be in a tar.gz format.